Skip to content

 • Rake out dead grass, moss and debris to expose bare soil.

-When a patch keeps coming back
+When it keeps coming back

 #lawn#repair#seeding